ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 This new release brings a lot of changes oriented towards better UI/UX, our SVG icons are now pure CSS and can be colorized like any other text via the native CSS `color` property (which helps a lot improving the Dark Mode Theme).

 Another noticeable UI change is the migration from [Flatpickr](https://flatpickr.js.org/) to [Vanilla-Calendar-Picker](https://github.com/ghiscoding/vanilla-calendar-picker) (which is in fact a fork of [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) and we'll hopefully drop the fork in the near future if possible), there are multiple reasons to migrate our date picker to another library:

 - Flatpickr cons:
   - barely supported (lots of opened PR but nothing merged for the past 2 years)
   - not fully ESM ready (it's only partially ESM, for example it is detected as CJS in Angular-Slickgrid and requires to be added to `allowedCommonJsDependencies`)
   - styling could be a bit more modern (the use of native select/input to change year/month/time is a bit outdated and rudimentary)
   - date range selection is not very user friendly (UX)

+- Vanilla-Calendar (VC)
-- Vanilla-Calendar pros:
+  - pros:
     - ESM ready
     - modern styling and also include Dark Mode theme
     - date range becomes a lot more easy by displaying a picker with 2 months
-- Vanilla-Calendar (VC) cons:
+  - cons:
     - build size is slightly larger but its UI/UX is awesome
     - settings are named differently and are not using flat config (complex object settings) and requires code change
       - for example Flatpickr `minDate: 'today'` is instead `range: { min: 'today' }` in VC
     - some settings were missing, like the `'today'` shortcut which is why I forked the VC project
       - I did open a few PRs on the main project, so the hope is to drop the fork in the future while being a totally transparent change to you when it happens.

+With this release, and after 7 years of development with a 1 man show (myself @ghiscoding), I believe that I have achieved all goals and even more than I originally planned to accomplish.
+I am not expecting to roll that many new major releases for the foreseable future because most goals of this project have been accomplished.
+The biggest transition and challenge was the removal of jQuery/jQueryUI which took couple years to accomplish and which I am very proud to have achieved.

-With this release, I believe that I have achieved all goals and even more than I originally expected to accomplish (I'm not expecting to roll new major releases as often anymore).
-This release goal was to improve UI/UX but also to make it fully ESM ready and we improved towards that goal.
-Also, at this point, the project has a similar or smaller size in comparison to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
-So, considering that we're no longer using jQuery/jQueryUI in the project, and also considering that these 2 dependencies combined were well over a total of 200Kb, then our project build size is in fact a lot smaller than it was 2 years ago.
-This is really nice to see especially since we keep adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)
+The goal of this new release was mainly to improve UI/UX (mostly for Dark Mode) and also to make it fully ESM ready.
+Also noteworthy, the project now has a similar or slightly smaller size in comparison to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
+So, considering that we're no longer requiring jQuery/jQueryUI to be installed, and also considering that these 2 dependencies combined were well over 200kb.
+We can safely assume that our project build size is in fact a lot smaller than it was 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)

-For most breaking changes, a search & replace in your code editor should suffice.

 #### Major Changes - Quick Summary
 - minimum requirements bump